jaw653/cyberTools/README.md

 ## arpPoison
 This tool executes automated ARP poisoning

+## makeasm
+Bash script to compile an assembly file into a binary.
+Takes the .asm file as input

 ## pingScanner
 A python utility using PING to scan the local network